Trump Takes Aim at NAFTA Once Again

 “If we do this, I don’t know that it generates significant additional leverage, but it does generate significant additional anxiety,” said Altbach, who coordinated trade matters at the National Security Council during the Bush administration.

-The U.S. is required to give six months’ notice to the other NAFTA parties if it wants to withdraw from the deal.
-A move to start that clock could be seen as a tactical ploy to pressure Canada and Mexico to make quick concessions in any renegotiations.
+The United States is required to give six months’ notice to the other NAFTA parties if it wants to withdraw from the deal.
+A move to start that clock could be seen as a tactical ploy to pressure Canada and Mexico to make quick concessions in a renegotiation.
 The administration has already made clear its intention to reopen the pact, though it has yet to notify Congress of its plan, which would kick off a 90-day period before talks could begin.

 Pulling out of NAFTA would hardly be a win for the United States, particularly with respect to trade with Mexico.
-(Trade terms for Canada might revert to those that existed under the U.S.-Canadian Free Trade Agreement prior to NAFTA.).
+(Trade terms for Canada might revert to those that existed under the U.S.-Canadian Free Trade Agreement prior to NAFTA.)

 After six months, the president would have the power to reset tariffs that disappeared under NAFTA.
 But the U.S. could reimpose duties only as high as the “bound tariffs” it negotiated with the World Trade Organization, or else it would violate WTO rules.
 Meanwhile, Mexico’s bound tariffs are much higher than America’s — which would make U.S. exports there less competitive — which would just worsen the U.S. trade deficit with Mexico.